kubernetes/website/docs/tasks/configure-pod-container/configure-pod-initialization.md

 ---

 {% capture overview %}
-This page shows how to use an init Container to initialize a Pod before the application Container runs.
+This page shows how to use an Init Container to initialize a Pod before an application Container runs.

 {% endcapture %}